 Canonical tags and syndication SEO

 Publishing the same piece across multiple platforms creates a duplicate content problem if not handled correctly.
 The fix is a canonical tag on every syndicated copy pointing back to your original URL.
-Hacker Noon and Medium both have built-in canonical settings.
+Hacker Noon and Medium both have built-in canonical settings — use them every time.
 For platforms that do not support canonical tags natively, publish on your own site first, wait two weeks for search engines to index the original, then syndicate.
-This ensures the original is treated as the primary source rather than the syndicated copy.

-The second rule: do not syndicate your highest-priority SEO pages verbatim.
+Do not syndicate your highest-priority SEO pages verbatim.
 Reserve full syndication for content whose primary value is reach.
 For pieces targeting specific search terms, syndicate a condensed version with a link back to the full piece.
-Reddit operates differently: links submitted there are the original URL, so there is no duplicate content issue.
+Reddit is the exception: links submitted there point to your original URL, so there is no duplicate content issue.